By Major General Michael Reynolds

 George S. Patton, Jr., was buried at 0930 hours on December 24, 1945, among other American soldiers, many of whom had died while under his command.
 The ceremony lasted 25 minutes.
 In the final minute of the ceremony, Master Sergeant William G. Meeks, the man who had served Patton faithfully as his orderly since April 1942, presented Beatrice with the flag that had draped the coffin.
 There were tears in Meeks’s eyes.
 A 12-man squad raised its rifles, and a three-round volley of salutes echoed into the Luxembourg hills.
 The bugler played the soft, sad notes of “Taps.”

-Michael Reynolds is a retired major general in the British Army, He is a veteran of the Korean War and the former director of NATO’s Military Plans and Policy Division.
-Reynolds is a recognized expert on the Battle of the Bulge.
-He initially directed and later appeared as a guest speaker on some 50 British Army and NATO battlefield tours in the Ardennes.
-Since retiring from the Army, he has written several well-received books on the subject.
+Michael Reynolds was a retired major general in the British Army, a veteran of the Korean War and the former director of NATO’s Military Plans and Policy Division.